artvalencio/causality-toolbox/README.md

-# symbolic-toolbox
+# causality-toolbox
-Toolbox of information theory measures calculated using the symbolic dynamics from a time-series.
+Functions for calculating information theory measures from time-series, with the purpose of distinguishing causes and effects of a physical process.

 This version is written in Matlab/Octave.

 * cami.m: calculates, for bivariate systems, the Causal Mutual Information (CaMI) in both directions, the Mutual Information, the Transfer Entropy in both directions and the Directionality Index